The Ultimate Guide to Year-End Giving

 People who donate to charities are bombarded with communications and calls to action all throughout December.
 If your message suddenly disappears from the mix, you’ll be quickly forgotten about and your numbers will start to fall.

+The easiest way to avoid having this happen to you?
 Build in regular communications at specific points throughout your year-end campaign.

-And make sure to regularly remind your staff, volunteers and supporters to keep spreading the word, as well.
+Make sure to regularly remind your staff, volunteers and supporters to keep spreading the word, as well.

 5. Share Your Progress